 Following the landmark English judgment in SFO v.
 ENRC EWCA Civ 2006 (as reported in our previous briefing), there have been two further significant judgments on litigation privilege.
 These will potentially be persuasive authorities in Jersey in this area, and should be noted by all litigants, including directors of trustees and companies in trust structures.

-Read the briefing from Nick Williams, Rebecca McNulty and Tom Harbord here: Further developments in legal privilege: lessons for Jersey
+Read the briefing from Nick Williams and Rebecca McNulty here: Further developments in legal privilege: lessons for Jersey

 Not in dispute - Cayman's leading role in cross-border dispute resolution